Reverend Marcia Stanard

 Rev. Marcia lives in Southeast Portland with her daughters, Mika (who is usually off at Mount Holyoke College), and Marcella, and their cats, Flora and Liam.

 Mary Kroener-Ekstrand joined the staff of UUCWF in August, 2016.
 She is honored to have the opportunity to sustain and expand opportunities for spiritual learning and growth for children and youth in our congregation.
 Mary is particularly interested in helping people of all ages to understand their own beliefs and to put those beliefs into action in their lives and communities.
 She also is a passionate supporter of the Our Whole Lives comprehensive sexuality curriculum and hopes to expand our congregation's OWL programming.

-In her leisure time, Mary enjoys reading, taking long walks with her dog, playing games with her family and following political news.
+In her leisure time, Mary enjoys reading, taking long walks or short runs with her dog, playing games with her family and following political news.
 She lives with her husband, three teen aged children and a rescued border collie/Australian shepherd named Cookie the Wookie.

 Allison King joined UUCWF in September, 2016 as the Music Director.
 Allison has worked as the Choir or Music Director for three previous UU congregations: West Hills, Washington County and Eastrose.
 Additionally, she was the Choir Director for GA in 2009.
 Allison has a master's degree in Vocal Performance from Portland State University, and has sung with the Portland Opera Chorus, Portland Baroque Orchestra chorus and has also been a featured soloist for several orchestras and choruses in California.
 She also taught voice and choir at Portland Community College.

 Allison's mission with congregational music is to bring joy and meaning to those participating, whether as singers or listeners.
 She believes strongly in the power of music to move hearts, minds and spirits.